 The surety bond contract is initiated into action when two or more parties create legally enforceable duties that did were non-existent before.

-Competent parties refer to persons that enter into binding agreements have the legal capacity to perform.
-For those who enter contracts that have restricted legal capacities may include, minors, elderly, intoxicated persons, and mentally-disabled persons.
+Competent parties refer to persons that enter into binding agreements that have the legal capacity to perform.
+Those who enter contracts that have restricted legal capacities may include, minors, elderly, intoxicated persons, and mentally-disabled persons.
 Typically, when these persons enter into a binding contract, they have legal representatives that may declare such contracts void.

 A corporation can be a competent party to the extent which it may enter a contract based on its implied powers.
 These corporations may own or sell real estate properties or adopt regulations.
 An act that goes beyond the powers of the corporation is called an ultra vires act.
 As a general rule, corporations have no implied power to become a guarantor or Surety on behalf of another party unless such a guarantee is designed for the continuance of corporate goals.
 Insurance companies are granted such powers to engage in this activity, but most other corporations are not.